May 9, 2020 (updated in October):

-As this is written, every major leaguer healthy enough to be on the field is still awaiting that opportunity.
-Even if some semblance of a season ever begins, for the Nationals — a team with several key players well into their 30s –how will this layoff affect them?
+As this was written, every major leaguer healthy enough to be on the field was awaiting that opportunity.
+How would the layoff affect a team with several key players well into their 30s?
+(Well, they missed the ridiculously expanded playoffs.)

 Ryan Zimmerman turns 37 in September.
-(On June 29, he announced that he’ll skip the planned 60-game season.
+(On June 29, he announced that he’d skip the planned 60-game season.
 He said he’s not ready to announce his retirement.)
 Will he still be able to reach 300 homers?
 He has 270.
 Will Howie Kendrick, who turned 37 in July, be able to replicate his outstanding 2019 season?
 Anibal Sanchez is 36.
 Kurt Suzuki turns 37 in October.
 (Answer: Howie hit .275, 30 points below his lifetime mark and was hurt again, Sanchez had a 6.62 ERA.
 Zuk hit .270, but also missed time with an injury.)

 Countless players have had their careers derailed by injuries, of course, but far fewer have lost significant amounts of playing time because of events beyond their control – wars, strikes and now, COVID-19.
 Somehow, When healthy players are unable to play, the sting is greater.

 We’ll never know, for instance, if Tony Gwynn would have hit .400 in the strike-shortened 1994 season.
 Would the Expos have won the N.L.
 East and gone to the World Series that year (and perhaps never have become the Nationals)?